Complexity and scaling in quantum quench in $1+1$ dimensional fermionic field theories: Scaling of Complexity

 \subsection{Slow quench}

 In slow quench region, $J \delta t \gg 1/b$, the asymptotic behavior of circuit complexity with respect to the quench rate is $\mathcal{C}^{(1)} \sim P'+ Q'\delta t^{-1/2}$, where $P',Q'$ are constants (Fig. \ref{f9}).
 This behavior is consistent with Kibble-Zurek scaling.
-To make it clear, the circuit complexity is plotted mode by mode (See Fig. \ref{f6}).
-We find that the momentum-dependence of cirtuit complexity can be divded two regions by Landau criterion,
+In particular, the system evolves adiabatically at the beginning because the rate of change of time-dependent coupling ($m(k,t)$ in this system) is much smaller than the square of the initial energy gap.
+However, the adiabaticity breaks down as one approaches the critical point at a time called Kibble-Zurek time $t_{KZ}$, because of critical slowing down.
+Since the instantaneous energy gap scales with time-dependent coupling $m(k,t)$ with the correlation length exponent $\nu$ as $E_g \sim |m(k,t)-m_c|^{\nu}$. $t_{KZ}$ can be found by using the Landau criterion